newtonproject/NEPs/NEPS/nep-63/index.md

    - Starting February 1, 2025, all NEW token incentives will be distributed exclusively to machine nodes operating on Newton Finance and Newton Core.
    - The 56.6 billion locked NEW tokens will be released evenly over the next 12 months, ensuring that all NEW tokens are in circulation by February 2026.

-2. **Retirement of NewForce System:**
+2. **Retirement of the NewForce System:**
    - The NewForce system will stop providing rewards on February 1, 2025.
-   - The NewForce system will cease operations on August 1, 2025.
+   - The NewForce system will cease operations on March 1, 2025.
-   - Users must unlock and withdraw their NEW tokens from the NewForce system before August 1, 2025, as locked assets will become inaccessible after this date.
+   - Users must unlock and withdraw their NEW tokens from the NewForce system before March 1, 2025.

 3. **Future Community Incentives:**
    - Newton DAO will explore new mechanisms for community rewards.